 The need for such a program has been brought into sharp focus by the pandemic, which has pushed students across the province into online learning, and compromised the ability for families to visit loved ones in hospitals and care homes, increasing the reliance on video calls.

 “It’s not just about education.
 It’s about togetherness, staying connected, and allowing people to choose and stay where they live by giving them this connectivity,” says Bettis.

-The Smart Hub program has evolved since its inception four years ago.
+The Smart Hub program has evolved since its inception seven years ago.

 The Parkland region, for instance, whose network of libraries cuts a swath across much of central Alberta, now uses its Smart Hubs to offer the internet to dozens of users at a time in places such as farmers’ markets, coffee shops, senior centres, and the Howard Buffalo Memorial Centre in the community of Maskwacis.